yosemitebandit/vebsite/content/notes/learning-rust.md

   and thus also in args: `let answer = test(&vector);`
   * references are immutable -- so you can't push new values into a vector reference
-  * you can also do weird stuff with [`&mut` refs](https://doc.rust-lang.org/book/references-and-borrowing.html#mut-references) -- you may see the pointer syntax with `*` for stuff like this
+  * you can also do weird stuff with [`&mut` refs](https://doc.rust-lang.org/book/references-and-borrowing.html#mut-references) -- you may see the deref syntax with `*` for stuff like this
   * there are [borrowing rules](https://doc.rust-lang.org/book/references-and-borrowing.html#mut-references) --
   one or more `&T` refs to a resource, but /only/ one mutable reference `&mut T` to prevent data races
   * scopes matter and the compiler will give you good info about where scopes begin and end